gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 let double = int.double(_, 2)
 ```

-If the function capture syntax is used without any additional arguments then it
+If the function capture syntax is used without any additional arguments, then it
 is redundant and does nothing that referring the function directly wouldn't do.

 ```gleam